Wintellect/MSLearn/Introduction to Git/includes/07-collaborate-using-a-shared-repo.md

 Everything up-to-date
 ```

-The push wasn't necessary, but it's a simple way of making sure the remote is
-set up with the correct defaults.
+The push wasn't necessary, but it's a simple way of making sure the remote is set up with the correct defaults.

 ## The basics of collaboration

-Bob decides to wrap the horizontal rule at the bottom of the page with a footer.
+Now that Bob is set up to work on the website, he decides to wrap the horizontal rule at the bottom of the page with a footer.

 ```
 $ cd ~/sandbox/Bob/BobCats